facebook-csharp-sdk/facebook-csharp-sdk/README.md

 [Like us on Facebook at our official page](http://facebook.com/csharpsdk) or [Follow us on twitter @chsarpsdk](http://twitter.com/csharpsdk).

+## NuGet

+    Install-Package Facebook

+*Binaries for Facebook C# SDK are only distributed via nuget.
+For those using older versions of Visual Studio that does not support NuGet Package Manager, please download the command line version of NuGet.exe and run the following command.*

+    nuget install facebook

+If you would like to get an older for the the binaries please use the following command.

+    nuget install facebook -v 5.4.1

 ## Documentation
 You can find the documentation for this project at [http://csharpsdk.org](http://csharpsdk.org).